Mohammad Reza Pahlavi: Pahlavi's court

 Mohammad Reza's third and final wife was Farah Diba (born 14 October 1938), the only child of Sohrab Diba, a captain in the Imperial Iranian Army (son of an Iranian ambassador to the Romanov Court in St. Petersburg, Russia), and his wife, the former Farideh Ghotbi.
-They were married in 1959, and Queen Farah was crowned Shahbanu, or Empress, a title created especially for her in 1967.
+They were married in 1959, and Queen Farah was crowned Shahbanu, or Empress, a title created specifically for her in 1967.
 Previous royal consorts had been known as "Malakeh" (Arabic: Malika), or Queen.
 The couple remained together for 21 years, until the Shah's death.
 They had four children together: